OSMCha/osmcha-django/README.rst

 Get in contact
 ---------------

-If you use, deploy or are interested in help to develop OSMCha, subscribe to our `mailing list <https://lists.openstreetmap.org/listinfo/osmcha-dev>`_.
+If you use, deploy or are interested in helping develop OSMCha, subscribe to our `mailing list <https://lists.openstreetmap.org/listinfo/osmcha-dev>`_.
 You can report errors or request new features in the `osmcha-frontend repository <https://github.com/osmcha/osmcha-frontend>`_.